george-studenko/100_Days_of_ML_Code/README.md

 [32.81TB of research data](http://academictorrents.com/)
 [Amazon Machine Learning paths](https://aws.amazon.com/training/learning-paths/machine-learning/)

+## Day 133: May 1 2019

+**Today's Progress**: Kept learning about Tensorflow, implemented a very simple network with a single dense layer to solve the typical hosing price problem (with one feature as input), learning how to implement callbacks when training with tensorflow

+**Thoughts:** nice to learn about callbacks when training, I never though of that before, as far as I know PyTorch does not implement that out of the box.

 ## Day 132: Apr 30 2019

 **Today's Progress**: continued watching the Tensorflow videos and testing notebooks in Colab training a simple model to convert degrees Celsius to Fahrenheit is quite interesting how the networks sets the weights and bias to almost the same as in the official conversion formula.